palasthotel/grid-wordpress-box-social/readme.txt

 == Changelog ==

+= 1.5.1 =
+ * Breaking change: Heavy refactoring of namespaces and class names.

 = 1.5.0 =
  * Breaking change: YouTube by Channel ID and username are two fields now.
 Please check your box configuration.
  * Optimization: Auto extend token for facebook